John 21

 [2] There were together, Simon Peter, and Thomas called Didymus, and Nathanael from Cana of Galilee, and the [sons] of Zebedee, and two others of His disciples.

-Comments John 21:2 During this time, the Lord appeared not to all of His disciples together at the same time to see; therefore, each appearance has its own meaning and purpose.
-Even if some of these apostles may not do much work later, however, wherever each has gone has made a difference to the people that they had a chance to meet, and some the Lord has brought them specifically to give the message; we will notice this later on as well.
+Comments John 21:2 During this time, the Lord Jesus did not appear to all of His disciples together at the same time to see Him.
+Therefore, each appearance has its own meaning and purpose.
+Even if some of these apostles may not do much work later, however, wherever each has gone has made a difference to the people that they would have a chance to meet, and some the Lord has brought them specifically to give the message; we will notice this later on as well.

 [3] Simon Peter says to them, I am going to fish.
 They say to him, We also come with you.
 They went out and entered into the boat; and on that night they caught nothing.

-Comments John 21:3 Everyone can notice as well, what life the disciples of the Lord have; when the need for food comes, they all look for work, and the work there that they can have is fishing; and also notice the love of each other between them; one has an idea, in this place, Peter himself got the idea to go out to fish, and another disciples have no selfish in themselves and also were willing to go out with him even they wanted or not; it is not the problem for them to stay and relax, but the love for each other makes them agree to go out together as one unit.
+Comments John 21:3 Everyone can also see the kind of life the disciples of the Lord have.
+When the need for food comes, they all look for work, and the work that they can do there is fishing.
+Notice also the love they have for each other.
+One has an idea, in this instance, Peter himself got the idea to go out fishing, and the other disciples had no selfishness in themselves, and also were willing to go out with him, whether they wanted to or not.
+It is not the problem for them to stay and relax, but the love for each other makes them agree to go out together as one unit.

 [4] But morning having now come, Jesus stood on the shore; however, the disciples did not know that it was Jesus.

-Comments John 21:4 The sun comes up, and the beloved Son of God is standing at the shore waiting for His disciples, but in the eyes of the disciples, because of the distance, they did not recognize that it was their Master; it is a common way in the humans, looking out through the curve of the water, the eyes can't focus, and the disciples as well, now, their eye could not focus and recognize their Master.
+Comments John 21:4 The sun comes up, and the beloved Son of God is standing at the shore waiting for His disciples, but in the eyes of the disciples, because of the distance, they did not recognize that it was their Master.
+It is a common way in humans that when looking out through the curve of the water, the eyes can’t focus, and the disciples, too, now, their eyes could not focus to recognize their Master.

 [5] Then Jesus says to them, Children, do you have any fish?
 They answered Him, No.

 Comments John 21:5 “Then Jesus says to them, Children, do you have any fish?”
 It is a common question humans would ask when standing at the shore and seeing the fishermen coming in from the sea, “did you catch anything for food today?”
-The beloved Son of God has asked the children the same question as normal men would ask; if a fisherman goes out to catch fish, the one waiting on the shore would also expect some food to eat.
-“Children” is a term the beloved Son of God uses with His disciples; He always calls them as His children; either way, the disciples did not recognize Him even by the way of calling.
+The beloved Son of God has asked the children the same question that normal men would ask.
+If a fisherman goes out to catch fish, the one waiting on the shore would also expect some food to eat.
+“Children” is a term the beloved Son of God uses with His disciples.
+He always calls them His children; either way, the disciples do not recognize Him, even by the way of calling.

 [6] And He said to them, Cast the net to the right side of the boat, and you will find.
 They cast, therefore, and they were not able to haul it in from the great number of fish.

 Comments John 21:6 “And He said to them, Cast the net to the right side of the boat, and you will find.”
-Here is the place humans should pay attention; the beloved Son of God knows all things; He knows where the fish will gather together in a group, to the left or the right side of the boat will make a difference in catching and now the beloved Son of God has told the disciples in each step what to do, cast the net down on "the right side," and you will get the fish; it is not that He orders the fish to be there but, He knows the way the fish reacts with the current, the way the current moves will bring the food and the fish will be there; this has told to all humans about the knowledge of the beloved Son of God regarding all things, He has known them all clear.
+Here is the place humans should pay attention: the beloved Son of God knows all things.
+He knows where the fish will gather together in a group; to the left or the right side of the boat, it will make a difference in catching, and now the beloved Son of God has told the disciples in each step what to do: cast the net down on “the right side,” and you will get the fish.
+It is not that He orders the fish to be there, but He knows the way the fish reacts with the current; the way the current moves will bring the food, and the fish will be there.
+This reveals to all humans the knowledge of the beloved Son of God regarding all things, for He knows them all clearly.
 He knows the end where the fish will be, and that is why He tells them specifically which side to do the catching.

 [7] Therefore, that disciple whom Jesus loved says to Peter, It is the Lord.
 So, Simon Peter having heard that it is the Lord, girt on the outer tunic (for he was poorly clothed), and cast himself into the sea.

 Comments John 21:7 “Therefore, that disciple whom Jesus loved says to Peter, It is the Lord.”
-We can notice that not everybody recognized the beloved Son of God, and in this place itself, Peter couldn’t recognize Him; however, John the beloved disciple has recognized the Master and has told his brethren Peter that it is the Lord; to make sure everyone notices, always the Lord will work in someone’s heart.
+We can notice that not everybody recognized the beloved Son of God, and in this place itself, Peter couldn’t recognize Him.
+However, John, the beloved disciple, has recognized the Master and informed his brethren, Peter, that it is the Lord.
+To ensure everyone notices, the Lord will always work in someone’s heart.
 Similarly, people read the same verse from the Holy Bible but might get different meanings; however, if a person prays and asks for help from the Holy Spirit, that person will get the right understanding.

 “So, Simon Peter … into the sea.”
-Let all true believers give attention to this part of the verse; when you worship the Lord, the body must be covered with clothes; in this place, Peter did not cover the whole body and felt disrespect towards the Master of life; also, even though he has covered himself with the coat, he still jumped into the sea.
-This verse also tells all readers how you should behave towards the Lord; if you notice you are not alone, but even if you are alone, you know who is with you; therefore, when you come to glorify the Master, cover your body as well.
+Let all true believers give attention to this part of the verse.
+When you worship the Lord, your body must be covered with clothes.
+In this place, Peter did not cover the whole body and felt disrespect towards the Master of life.
+Also, even though he had covered himself with the coat, he still jumped into the sea.
+This verse also tells all readers how they should behave towards the Lord.
+If you notice you are not alone, but even if you are alone, you know who is with you; therefore, when you come to glorify the Master, cover your body as well.

-“for he was poorly clothed.”
-This means he was completely naked fishing.
-With a simple mind, there was no wicked thought seeing one another naked, and they did not think beyond the skin and work to do.
+“For he was poorly clothed.”
+This means he was completely naked while fishing.
+With a simple mind, there was no wicked thought of seeing one another naked, and they did not think beyond the skin and work to do.

 Q: Why did Peter do this action to “cast himself into the sea?”
 A: Peter has full respect towards the beloved Son of God, which made him throw himself into the water.
-Even though he had put on the outer coat already, but in his heart, because the Lord had seen him naked, it made him feel embarrassed as well; so, in himself, if he jumped down into the water, he washed down off the shame, and he can face the beloved Son of God.
+Even though he had put on the outer coat already, but in his heart, because the Lord had seen him naked, it made him feel embarrassed as well.
+So, in himself, if he jumped down into the water, he washed off the shame, and he could face the beloved Son of God.
 This was a normal human way of thinking for them; when they did something improper, they would wash it off with water.
-Simon jumped out from the boat to hide in shame.
+Simon jumped out of the boat to hide in shame.

 [8] And the other disciples came by the boat, for they were not far from the land, but about two hundred cubits off, dragging the net with the fish.

 Comments John 21:8 The other disciples were in the boat, but they went out on the side of the boat to pull the net with the fish and came by the boat, helping to drag the net with the fish.
-Now, Peter was out of the boat, and the other disciples were in the boat a bit further away; the other disciples jumped off the boat, and all were helping to drag the net with the fish.
-They needed to help on the side because the net was too full.
+Now, Peter was out of the boat, and the other disciples were in the boat a bit further away.
+The other disciples jumped off the boat, and all were helping to drag the net with the fish; they were needed to help on the side because the net was too full.

 [9] Therefore, when they disembarked to the land, they see a fire of coals lying, and a fish laid thereon, and bread.

 Comments John 21:9 “Therefore, when they disembarked to the land, they see a fire of coals lying.”
 When the disciples came to the shore, they saw the fire.
-The first thing they do when humans get out from the water is to look for a warm place, and the disciples see the fire waiting; inside their hearts, hope has come as well; where is the fire the warm is there, and the disciples in their hearts were looking to the warm place; this fire has become the hope of safety; when the Lord does something always is for helping humans to have hope, as in this place as well, the fire has lifted up the hope of the disciples.
+The first thing they do when humans get out of the water is to look for a warm place, and the disciples saw the fire waiting.
+Inside their hearts, hope has come as well; where is the fire, the warmth is there, and the disciples in their hearts were looking to the warm place; this fire has become the hope of safety.
+When the Lord does something, it is always for helping humans to have hope, as in this place as well, the fire has lifted up the hope of the disciples.

 [10] Jesus says to them, Bring some of the fish which you have now caught.

-Comments John 21:10 The beloved Son of God is also a human, and He knows how humans think if they come in and see a small amount of food, but His word also has brought hope back for them; remember as well, they caught the fish in their net, so they did not worry there was not enough food there; at that point, no one would be concerned there was not enough food for them anymore, the net was full with fish so they could bring more.
+Comments John 21:10 The beloved Son of God is also human, and He knows how humans think if they come in and see a small amount of food, but His word has also brought hope back to them.
+Remember, as well, they caught the fish in their net, so they did not worry that there was not enough food there.
+At that point, no one would be concerned that there was not enough food for them anymore; the net was full of fish, and they could bring more.

 [11] Simon Peter therefore went up, and dragged the net to the land, full of large fish, a hundred fifty-three; although there were so many, the net was not torn.

 Comments John 21:11 “Simon Peter … a hundred fifty-three.”
 With a heart full of gladness, Peter went down to get the net and found they had caught so many fish; in his heart now, there is no doubt; they couldn’t catch anything all night, but by following the Word of the beloved Son of God, they ended up with more fish than they wanted.
-It is the same as humans nowadays; if you truly believe and meditate on the Holy Bible, the result will be peace deep in your soul; the trouble of life in this world is nothing compared with the joy of the Lord in heaven.
-The number of fish here is to tell how much difference between beginning at nothing and ending up with a large number of fish in the net that they have caught.
-The net that was thrown out is the same as when anyone would meditate and believe in the Holy Bible; they will catch many souls into the kingdom of God.
+It is the same as for humans today; if you truly believe and meditate on the Holy Bible, the result will be peace deep in your soul; the troubles of life in this world are nothing compared with the joy of the Lord in heaven.
+The number of fish here tells us the difference between beginning with nothing and ending up with a large number of fish in the net that they have caught.
+The net that was thrown out is the same as when anyone meditates and believes in the Holy Bible; they will catch many souls into the kingdom of God.

-“although there were so many, the net was not torn.”
-Many people can read the Holy Bible, which will never be less meaningful if you read with faith and belief.
-The same Holy Bible will catch many souls; it is no limitation for the Holy Word to capture any soul; small book but full of power and hunger to catch the souls to heaven.
-The Holy Bible has no limitations for all humans; the true treasure on earth is the Holy Bible, and whoever believes and meditates will feel rich in their hearts from the first person to the last person because the Holy Bible has treasures unmeasurable, and the benefit of it never ends.
+“Although there were so many, the net was not torn.”
+Many people can read the Holy Bible, which will never be less meaningful if you read it with faith and belief.
+The same Holy Bible will catch many souls; there is no limitation for the Holy Word to capture any soul; a small book, but full of power and hunger to catch souls for heaven.
+The Holy Bible has no limitations for all humans: the true treasure on earth is the Holy Bible.
+Whoever believes in and meditates on it will feel rich in their hearts from the first person to the last person, because the Holy Bible has immeasurable treasures, and the benefits of it never end.

 [12] Jesus says to them, Come have breakfast.
 None of the disciples dared to ask Him, Who are Thou? knowing that it is the Lord.

 “None of the disciples … it is the Lord.”
-Deep in their hearts, all of the disciples at that time knew who was in front of them and talking with them, but none of them had enough courage to ask Him even though they knew full well it was the Lord.
-Remember as well, they have seen their Lord crucified, and now again have seen Him fixing the food for them; no human will have the courage to ask the Master that has been crucified and has come back again to spend time with them as He used to do before; which human will have the courage to ask the question “who are Thou?”
-Knowing and accepting are different, as the verse has told they knew it was the Lord, but deep in their hearts did not yet have the acceptance that the beloved Son of God had resurrected back to life in the body; for them, the dead became alive again, it was more than a miracle; in their hearts, only one thing they could have, it was impossible that the dead could raise up again.
-Their understanding of the resurrection was not in the body as it happened, which was difficult for them, and it is difficult for us.
+Deep in their hearts, all of the disciples at that time knew who was in front of them and talking with them, but none of them had enough courage to ask Him, even though they knew full well it was the Lord.
+Remember, as well, they have seen their Lord crucified, and now again have seen Him fixing the food for them.
+No human will have the courage to ask the Master who has been crucified and has come back again to spend time with them as He used to do before; which human will have the courage to ask the question “who are Thou?”
+Knowing and accepting are different.
+As the verse has told, they knew it was the Lord, but deep in their hearts, they did not yet have the acceptance that the beloved Son of God had resurrected back to life in the body.
+For them, the dead became alive again; it was more than a miracle.
+In their hearts, only one thing they could have: it was impossible that the dead could rise up again.
+Their understanding of the resurrection was not in the body as it happened, which was difficult for them, and it is difficult for us today.
 It is easy to understand and believe in a spiritual resurrection, but witnessing a bodily resurrection is a miracle beyond what the human mind can understand.

 [13] Jesus comes, and takes the bread, and gives them, and the fish likewise.

-Comments John 21:13 Let all readers give attention to the action of the Lord, the beloved Son of God resurrected, and still be the caregiver for the disciples, giving them bread to eat and fish to taste.
-The Lord of life cares for all His children; His disciples and all that come to have faith in Him will have a chance to taste His food and care.
+Comments John 21:13 Let all readers give attention to the action of the Lord.
+The resurrected beloved Son of God was still the caregiver for the disciples, giving them bread to eat and fish to taste.
+The Lord of life cares for all His children.
+His disciples and all who come to have faith in Him will have a chance to taste His food and care.

 [14] This is now the third time that Jesus manifested to the disciples, having been raised out from the dead.

-Comments John 21:14 He raised out from the dead, which is different than saying raised from the dead!
-The term "raised out" is proper because death cannot hold the beloved Son of God, so we should use raised out.
+Comments John 21:14 The Lord Jesus, “having been raised out from the dead,” which is different than saying “having been raised from the dead.”
+The term “having been raised out” is proper because death cannot hold the beloved Son of God, so we should use “raised out.”

-Rise versus raise; rise means that Jesus came up from the dead by Himself, and raise you would use if Jesus was made alive by the Father.
+Rise versus raise: using “rise” for the resurrection would mean that the Lord Jesus came up from the dead by Himself, whereas using “raise” would mean that the Lord Jesus was made alive by the Father.
 The beloved Son of God can rise up by Himself, but what has happened here is that the Father has raised Him up.

-In fact, the Gospels report other appearances of the Lord Jesus, and this would be the seventh appearance (Mary, the group of women, Peter, the two disciples, first appearance to the disciples as a group on the first day, the second appearance of the disciples eight days after, the third appearance to the disciples by the sea; See Comments John 20:2), but this marks the third appearance of the resurrected Lord to the disciples as a group.
+In fact, the Gospels report other appearances of the Lord Jesus, and this would be the seventh appearance, but this marks the third appearance of the resurrected Lord to the disciples as a group.
+We can enumerate the seven appearances as follows: to Mary, to the group of women, to Peter, to the two disciples, the first appearance to the disciples as a group on the first day, the second appearance of the disciples eight days after, and the third appearance to the disciples by the sea.
+See Comments John 20:2).

 The beloved Son of God has appeared for the disciples and others to confirm their faith and help them when tested.
 Appearing for the disciples will give them a stronger heart of faith in going out to spread the good news to the world.
 The disciples will face many challenges, but the appearance of the Lord of Life will help them in the future.
 Humans stay with the old belief and have a hard time accepting the truth that the beloved Son of God has shown and taught them.
 While He was human on earth, He taught many things, and now the resurrected Lord of life also wants to teach humans more.